eMous/tlnx/codex/codex.md

 ## Result
 - Cloned `emous/tlnx` into `/home/tom/tlnx/repo` to regain the `.git` metadata and remote configuration.
 - Copied the modified files (`modules/init.sh`, `config/default.conf`, `config/default.conf.template`, `lib/prerequisite.sh`, `lib/shell.sh`) into the clean clone so their diffs are tracked.
-- Attempted `./tlnx -t` (with `IS_EXECUTION_ENVIRONMENT=true`) to sanity-check the changes; the run halted early because the current user lacks sudo privileges, so no functional regression testing was completed.
+- Attempted `./tlnx -t` (with `REMOTE_RUN=true`) to sanity-check the changes; the run halted early because the current user lacks sudo privileges, so no functional regression testing was completed.

 ## Lessons
 When the repository metadata is lost, recloning upstream and transplanting the edited files is safer than trying to rebuild `.git` manually; it preserves history and makes it straightforward to stage, review, and commit the outstanding work.